 Since we hope to reduce the amount of distraction, it’s always a good idea to go to the bathroom, get a drink of water, blow your nose, put on a sweater, etc. before you sit.
 It’s hard to concentrate when your throat is dry and you keep coughing.

-It’s always a good idea to do some stretches before sitting, especially if you plan to sit for an extended period (whatever that means to you).
+It’s always a good idea to do some stretches before sitting for your guided meditation, especially if you plan to sit for an extended period (whatever that means to you).
 While certainly not mandatory, doing a few simple standing yoga postures before sitting can prepare both your body and mind for sitting.
 Some that are good for this include cat pose, sun salutation, standing forward bend, chair pose and downward dog pose.

 Article by Christopher Lloyd Clarke from www.The-Guided-Meditation-Site.com.